 Alveston House Hotel is a friendly, independent hotel, committed to providing excellent service with a personal touch.

-With a beautiful licensed wedding venue, conference facilities and award winning restaurant, we are ideally located in the South West near Bristol and the M4/M5 Motorways.
+With conference facilities and Italian restaurant, we are ideally located in the South West near Bristol and the M4/M5 Motorways.

 We offer free parking to residents and guests.
 The hotel is non-smoking throughout.

 Built in 1797 the hotel’s elegant period building has had an interesting past.
 Originally built as a private family home over 200 years ago, there is still a true feeling of family atmosphere within the hotel.
 It has also been a school for children with learning disabilities and later, an academy for soldiers.
 The hotel was also owned by a famous aeroplane designer, Captain Frank Barnwell, who built and flew the first aircraft in Scotland in 1910.
 He then went on to be chief engineer at British Aerospace.

 I was on business in Bristol and was put up at the Alveston House Hotel.
 From start to finish we were welcomed and accommodated In the room the staff had put out a doggy bowl with a biscuit and even a spare poo bag!
 We were together in the conservatory and felt very welcomed Perfect and never experienced such genuine concern for Poppy the bichon frise Top marks!